industrial-edge/LEdgeBuffer-getting-started/README.md

-# How to sample high frequency signals from PLC to Edge Computing applications via MQTT (Using Node-RED, SIMATIC PLC and OPC-UA)
+# How to sample high frequency signals from a PLC to Edge Computing applications via OPC-UA and MQTT (Using Node-RED, SIMATIC PLC and OPC-UA)

 This document will take you through the basic steps and configuration of components required to set up a PLC program with the SIEMENS library "LEdgeBuffer" to  recording and send high frequency signals' data to an edge computing application using OPC-UA and Node-RED or SIEMENS Industrial flow creator.